 - Flexible credit guidelines – 620 credit score needed

 - Income limits are around the average income of the area, so many will qualify

 - There is no recapture fee (no penalty for selling the house)

-- Can often be combined with state assisted programs, such as down payment assistance to help pay closing costs or make a down payment to lower the loan amount.
+- It can often be combined with state-assisted programs, such as down payment assistance to help pay closing costs or make a down payment to lower the loan amount.

-- The home being purchased can be any single family home, condo or town house located in a USDA approved location.
-No other special designations needed.
+- The home being purchased can be any single-family home, condo or townhouse located in a USDA approved location.
+No other special designations are needed.

 3.75% rate (NOTE: This rate is not the rate of today, just used for example below)